pedrominicz/pedrominicz.github.io/ping.md

     [user@host ~]$ sudo qemu-system-x86_64 -m 1G -enable-kvm -cpu host -nic user -netdev tap,id=t0,ifname=tap0,script=no,downscript=no -device e1000,netdev=t0,mac=00:00:00:00:00:00 0.img

-We create a TAP network backend (which needs `sudo` to run) and attach to a virtual network device. `script=no` and `downscript=no` stops QEMU from executing the default scripts to create and delete the TAP.
-Manually setting the MAC address of the virtual machines is necessary, otherwise QEMU's defaults will cause them to collide.
+We create a TAP network backend (which requires `sudo` to run) and attach to a virtual network device.
+Since we already configured our network we set `script=no` and `downscript=no` to stop QEMU from executing the default scripts to create and delete the TAP.
+Manually setting the MAC address of each virtual machine is necessary, otherwise they may collide.

-Using `ip link` we can see which network interfaces are available.
+In the VM, we can use `ip link` to see which network interfaces are available.

     [root@zero ~]# ip link
     1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000